Additional learning needs

 Establish daily routines

 Establish everyday routines.
-Take a few photos such as having breakfast, washing face and hands and cleaning teeth, and getting dressed ready to leave the house.
+Take photos such as having breakfast, washing face and hands and cleaning teeth, and getting dressed ready to leave the house.
 Use the photos as visual prompts to help your child learn routines.

 Buy school items your child can manage